Financing a PLNU Education

 Federal Pell Grant

-The Pell Grant is offered to eligible students as determined by the FAFSA.
+The Federal Pell Grant is offered to eligible students as determined by the FAFSA.
 The Federal Pell Grant is aid which does not have to be repaid.
 It can be used to help pay university charges (tuition and fees, on-campus housing and meals) or living expenses.
-The maximum grant for the 2024-2025 Academic Year (AY) is $7,395.
+The maximum grant for the 2025-2026 Academic Year (AY) is $7,395.
+Students pursuing a second bachelor's degree are not eligible for the Federal Pell Grant.

 Maximum Pell Grant Eligibility for Dependents of Certain Deceased Servicemembers and Public Safety Officers